 The orders data show how busy factories will be in coming months as manufacturers work to fill those orders.
 This report provides insight to the demand for not only hard goods such as refrigerators and cars, but nondurables such as cigarettes and apparel.

 In addition to new orders, analysts monitor unfilled orders, an indicator of the backlog in production.
 Shipments reveal current sales.
 Inventories give a handle on the strength of current and future production.

 All in all, this report tells investors what to expect from the manufacturing sector, a major component of the economy and therefore a major influence on their investments.

 Green BookGreen Book - The green book is prepared by staff members at the Board of Governors five days in advance of an FOMC meeting.
 It presents the staff's interpretations on several economic and financial variables and is divided into two parts.

 The first part of the green book describes and interprets significant developments in U.S. economic activity, prices, interest rates, flows of money and credit, and the international sector that have occurred in recent months or quarters.

 This section also presents forecasts of a number of variables for the next six to eight quarters.
 The second section of the green book provides additional information on recent developments.

 It describes trends in employment, production, and prices and the factors influencing them.
 This section also includes sector-by-sector analyzes, commenting on such areas as housing, motor vehicle production, inventories, and spending by federal, state, and local governments.

 It reviews a range of developments in domestic financial markets, including credit patterns for banks, other financial intermediaries, non-financial businesses, and consumers.

-Finally, international developments are reviewed, with commentary on trade statistics, international financial transactions, foreign exchange markets, and economic activity in a number of foreign countries.
+Finally, international developments are reviewed, with commentary on trade statistics, international financial transactions, forex markets, and economic activity in a number of foreign countries.